 - Complimentary pod coffee machine

 - Log wood fire heater with plenty of fire starters and wood on site.
 There is a wood shed which is stocked with wood.

 - Split system AC or heating in the living area

 - Large flat screen TV and DVD player

 - A variety of games are available

 - A porta-cot can be made up for bubs upon request

 - Bike wash bay, storage, and repair shed

 - Bike stand, tools, pump, de-greaser, rags and brushes provided

-- On-site secure parking for up to 4 cars and trailers
+- On-site secure parking for up to 4 cars

 Warburton Mountain Bike Trails and Shuttles